• Skip to primary navigation

 Too many engineers in the kitchen can doom a company

 As many people can tell you, I like to talk about the importance of combining innovation and strategy to ensure long-term company growth.
-And I’ve learned that lesson first hand.
+And I’ve learned that lesson firsthand.

 What went wrong?

-Mr. Finkelstein points out that the market strategy used to support building this innovative multi-billion dollar communications system was never updated to account for rapidly spreading cell phone towers and service areas, the rapidly dropping costs for cell phone use and that users would find satellite handsets too cumbersome.
+Mr. Finkelstein points out that the market strategy used to support building this innovative multi-billion dollar communications system was never updated to account for rapidly spreading cell phone towers and service areas, the rapidly dropping costs for cell phone use, and that users would find satellite handsets too cumbersome.

 Considering this information, the program should have been terminated.
 No one can predict the future, and even the best strategy today can be flawed tomorrow.
-Iridium’s key failure – the board never effectively updated their strategy to account for a decreasing market share – caused significant profit erosion and bankruptcy.
+Iridium’s key failure – the board never effectively updated its strategy to account for a decreasing market share – caused significant profit erosion and bankruptcy.

 A more successful board would have mixed marketing and strategic vision with brilliant innovation.
 Can you share any good examples of companies that failed to maintain a proper balance of innovation and strategy?